 In addition to the Department of Education, several federal agencies with science and research priorities also offer earmark opportunities to support educational institutions in enhancing their academic missions.

-Proposed FY24 earmark projects under these accounts ranged from \$150,000 to \$1 million.
+CDS requests from FY25 under these accounts ranged from \$1 million to \$2,650,000.

 NOAA Operations, Research, and Facilities (ORF) Special Projects